War of Te Kupenga: Murder of Taupō and flight of Kahu

 The force travelled back to Ahimanawa in two groups: a forward guard of Ngāti Te Whatuiapiti and the main force, composed of Ngāti Hinepare and the captured war prisoners., which was commanded by Te Matatohikura.
 When the advance force reached Te Hatepe, they killed a local man called Taupō.
 He was related to Ngāti Hinepare – two of his sons were actually in the war party.
 When the main body learnt about the murder, Te Matatohikura executed the killers.

 In the meanwhile, however, Taupō's daughter, Kahu, had escaped and set out to inform her relative, Mananui Te Heuheu Tūkino II about the murder and to get him to take revenge.
-When she approached Waimarino pā, she sang the following song, which is preserved by Hoata Te Hata and John Te Herekiekie Grace, and forms part of a larger song preserved in Apirana Ngata’s Nga Moteatea:
+When she approached Waimarino pā, she sang the following song, which is preserved by Hoata Te Hata and John Te Herekiekie Grace, and forms part of a larger song preserved in Āpirana Ngata’s Nga Moteatea:

 The younger brother of Kikitara was present at Waimarino and heard this.
 He agreed to go on to Te Heuheu’s village at Te Rapa and seek his support in avenging both the murder of Taupō and the death of Kikitara.